top of page

 HiFi

-I started by picking my palette and fonts.
+I started by picking my palette and typefaces.

 In terms of style guide, I used Robert’s suit with the dark navy blue as inspiration for the monochromatic palette.
-Font-wise, I wanted a classic serif font to nod to the feeling of sophistication and timelessness.
+For typeface, I wanted a classic serif as a nod to the feeling of sophistication and timelessness.

 I then applied these variables to the wireframe designs and filled in images with full realistic text to bring the website to life.
 You can go through the full Figma prototype here.